-ENGLISH.
-AAS degrees shall require the successful completion of at least three (3) hours of English Composition.
+ENGLISH CAS and AAS degrees shall require the successful completion of at least three (3) hours of English Composition.
 AA, AS, A (non-designated) degrees shall require the successful completion of at least six (6) hours of English Composition.

-MATHEMATICS.
-AAS, AA, and A (non-designated) degrees shall require the successful completion of at least three (3) hours of Mathematics, beginning at a level no lower than college algebra.
+MATHEMATICS/ANALYTICAL REASONING (e.g. Mathematics, Statistics, Symbolic Logic).
+CAS, AAS, AA, and A (non-designated) degrees shall require the successful completion of at least three (3) hours of Mathematics, beginning at a level no lower than college algebra.
 AS degrees shall require the successful completion of at least six (6) hours of Mathematics at a level no lower than college algebra.

-NATURAL SCIENCES.
-Biological (e.g., Biology, Biochemistry, Botany, Zoology) and Physical Sciences (e.g. Chemistry, Geology, Physics, Astronomy/Meteorology).
-AAS degrees shall require the successful completion of at least three (3) hours of any biological or physical science.
-AA, AS, and A (non-designated) shall require the successful completion of at least six (6) hours of natural science in any biological or physical science.
+NATURAL SCIENCES: LIFE SCIENCE (e.g., Biology, Biochemistry, Botany, Zoology) and PHYSICAL SCIENCE (e.g. Chemistry, Geology, Physics, Astronomy/Meteorology).
+The CAS may require, and AAS degrees shall require the successful completion of at least three (3) hours of any life or physical science.
+AA, AS, and A (non-designated) shall require the successful completion of at least six (6) hours of natural science in any combination of life or physical science.

-HUMANITIES. (e.g., Literature, History, Philosophy, Classical Studies, Religious Studies, Interdisciplinary).
-The CAS degree shall require the successful completion of either Humanities, Fine Arts, or Social/Behavioral Sciences.
-The AAS, AA, AS, and A (non-designated) degrees shall require the successful completion of at least three (3) hours of Humanities.
+HUMANITIES. (e.g., Literature, Foreign Language, History, Classical Studies, Communication, Philosophy, Religious Studies, Interdisciplinary).
+The CAS may require, and the AAS, AA, AS, and A degrees shall require the successful completion of at least three (3) hours of Humanities.

 FINE ARTS (e.g., Music, Visual Arts, Applied Arts, Theatre, Dance, Interdisciplinary).
-The CAS degree shall require the successful completion of three (3) hours of either Humanities, Fine Arts, or Social/Behavioral Sciences.
-The AA, AS, A (non-designated) degrees shall require the successful completion of at least three hours of Fine Arts.
+The CAS may require, and the AA, AS, and A Degrees shall require the successful completion of at least three (3) hours of Fine Arts.

-SOCIAL (e.g., Economics, Geography, History, Anthropology, Political Science, International Studies, Interdisciplinary) and BEHAVIORAL (e.g., Psychology, Sociology) SCIENCES.
-The CAS degree shall require the successful completion of three (3) hours of either Humanities, Fine Arts, or Social/Behavioral Sciences.
-The AAS and AS degree shall require the successful completion of at least three (3) hours of Social/Behavioral Sciences.
-The AA and A (non-designated) shall require the successful completion of at least six (6) hours of Social/Behavioral Sciences; three of these hours must be at the sophomore level.
+SOCIAL SCIENCE (e.g., Anthropology, Criminal Justice, Economics, Geography, International Studies, Interdisciplinary, Political Science) and BEHAVIORAL SCIENCE (e.g., Psychology, Sociology).
+The CAS may require, and the AAS and AS Degrees shall require the successful completion of at least three (3) hours of Social/Behavioral Sciences.
+The AA and A degrees shall require the successful completion of at least six (6) hours of Social/Behavioral Sciences.